lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 ## Project Documentation
 ### Project Description
-This project did not aim to replicate or directly compare results from existing papers.
-Instead, we adopted an **exploratory approach** to a novel task in an existing problem space.

 The goal of this project is to predict how different our brain response will be to viewing a pair of images representing natural scenes, i.e., **predict dissimilarity between fMRI responses to pairs of images.**

 Based on the literature we assume that it is possible to predict a stimulus given an fMRI response (decoding), or vice versa, predicting the fMRI response given a stimulus (encoding).